 2020 was rough for a lot of folks: abnormal weather, a turbulent presidential election, an economic recession, and–this takes the cake–a global pandemic.
-But despite the chaos, New England Clean Energy staff doubled down on our efforts to not only help customers save money with solar but also provide them with meaningful service and clean energy that will last for decades.
+But despite the chaos, New England Clean Energy staff doubled down on our solar power efforts to not only help customers save money with solar but also provide them with meaningful service and clean energy that will last for decades.

 So here’s to celebrating a few of our wins in 2020 and an even better year to come.

-Overall, we helped many customers with services ranging from solar panel installations to battery installations to solar repair and maintenance services across New England.
+Overall, we helped many customers with solar powered services ranging from solar panel installations to battery installations to solar repair and maintenance services across New England.
 This includes commercial “for-profit” customers, nonprofit customers, and of course our largest customer base, residential homeowners.
 Breaking it down further we installed:

 - An average system size of 8-9 kW

 - System components that include Enphase microinverters, LG panels, as well as products from SolarEdge, SMA, and Generac.